Pkcs11Interop/pkcs11-logger/README.md

 The script should use GCC to build both 32-bit (pkcs11-logger-x86.so) and 64-bit (pkcs11-logger-x64.so) versions of logger library.

-### Mac OS X
+### macOS

-Execute the build script on a 64-bit Mac OS X machine with [Xcode](https://developer.apple.com/xcode/) and its "Command Line Tools" extension installed:
+Execute the build script on a 64-bit macOS machine with [Xcode](https://developer.apple.com/xcode/) and its "Command Line Tools" extension installed:

-	cd build/osx/
+	cd build/macos/
 	sh build.sh

-The script should use GCC to build both 32-bit (pkcs11-logger-x86.dylib) and 64-bit (pkcs11-logger-x64.dylib) versions of logger library.
+The script should use GCC to build 64-bit (pkcs11-logger-x64.dylib) version of logger library.

 ## License